icopy-site/awesome/docs/awesome/awesome-audit-algorithms.md

 - [“Why Should I Trust You?”Explaining the Predictions of Any Classifier](https://arxiv.org/pdf/1602.04938v3.pdf) - (arXiv)  [(Code)](https://github.com/marcotcr/lime-experiments) *Explains a blackbox classifier model by sampling around data instances.*
 - [Back in Black: Towards Formal, Black Box Analysis of Sanitizers and Filters](http://ieeexplore.ieee.org/document/7546497/) - (Security and Privacy) *Black-box analysis of sanitizers and filters.*
 - [Algorithmic Transparency via Quantitative Input Influence: Theory and Experiments with Learning Systems](http://ieeexplore.ieee.org/document/7546525/) - (Security and Privacy) *Introduces measures that capture the degree of influence of inputs on outputs of the observed system.*
+- [An Empirical Analysis of Algorithmic Pricing on Amazon Marketplace](https://mislove.org/publications/Amazon-WWW.pdf) - (WWW) [(Code)](http://personalization.ccs.neu.edu) *Develops a methodology for detecting algorithmic pricing, and use it empirically to analyze their prevalence and behavior on Amazon Marketplace.*
 ### 2015
 - [Peeking Beneath the Hood of Uber](https://dl.acm.org/citation.cfm?id=2815681) - (IMC) *Infer implementation details of Uber's surge price algorithm.*
 ### 2014